Individual Counseling

 Let's Talk is a program that provides easy access to informal, private conversations with trained Student Well-Being staff at various spots around campus.
 No appointment or fee necessary.
 Let's Talk offers resources for concerns, a listening ear from a trained professional, or simply a place to relax and chat.
 Let's Talk sessions are not confidential as they are in public spaces, with some sessions lead by Mandated Reporters.

-Below are the Spring 2024 Let's Talk locations.
+Below are the Fall 2024 Let's Talk locations.
 Sessions are held throughout the entirety of the semester, with the exceptions of any campus closures and holidays.
 Staff will be available in the listed spaces below from 12:00pm - 1:00pm

-Mondays: Student Success Center (198 Toomey)
+Mondays: Student Success Center (Innovation Lab Room 117)

 Tuesdays: Miner Oasis (201 Norwood Hall)